-The way we think is far more fascinating than we usually realise.
+Welcome to thinkingasaction.com.
+The way we think is fascinating.
 The Decorated Room is a simple example that explores how complex and interesting it is.
-It also show that if we want to understand our feelings we need to first understand our thoughts.
+It shows that to understand our feelings we need to first understand our thoughts.
+When you have read it we would be delighted to hear your comments or questions.
+Take care and enjoy.

 Suppose you’ve been working hard decorating a room.
 By the time you finish you’ve been over every square inch of the room.
-You’ll know the room in great detail.
-In particular, you’ll be aware of its imperfections.
+You know the room in great detail.
+In particular, you’ll be aware of any imperfections.

 Later when you sit in your room you can let your eye be drawn to these imperfections.
 Instead of seeing these as unimportant you can judge them as mistakes and failures on your part.